cnidaire/Master1_Internship/report.md

 The metabarcoding approach can be divided into the following steps:

-1. Sample the environment we are interested in, in this case, it is ocean or seawater;
+1. Sample the environment we are interested in, ocean or seawater in our case;
-2. Extract the DNA and amplify using Polymerization Chain Reaction (PCR) of the region we are interested in using the appropriate primers [@angel_evaluation_2018];
+2. Extract the DNA and amplify the region we are interested in using Polymerization Chain Reaction (PCR) with the appropriate primers [@angel_evaluation_2018];
-3. Sequence the data using high-throughput sequencing (like Illumina sequencing);
+3. Sequence the data using high-throughput sequencing (such as Illumina sequencing);
 4. Process the samples through an adequate pipeline that matches them with a reference database to obtain the annotation of the sequences.

-Although the first step typically involves costly field expedition, the second and third ones are generally conducted by private companies.
-The last step is conducted by the researchers themselves.
+Although the first step typically involves costly field expeditions, the second and third ones are generally conducted by private companies.
+The last step is usually conducted by the researchers themselves.

 ## *nifH* amplicon datasets used
 \label{sec.amplicon}

 In the lab I had access to datasets obtained from two different expeditions:

-1. The **DUPE** dataset [@benavides_sinking_2022] has been created by sequencing samples coming from sediment traps at 170, 270, and 1000 m at two locations in the South Pacific.
-It is constituted of 12 samples.
+1. The **DUPE** dataset [@benavides_sinking_2022] has been created by sequencing samples coming from two locations in the South Pacific.
+It is constituted of 12 samples collected with sediment traps at 170, 270 and 1000m.

-2. The **TONGA** dataset [@filella_contrasting_2022] has been created by sampling in the ocean at two stations: in the Tonga trench volcanic arc region and the South Pacific Gyr.
+2. The **TONGA** dataset [@filella_contrasting_2022] is based on samples from the Tonga trench volcanic arc region and the South Pacific Gyr.
 It is constituted of 20 samples.

 During my internship, I focused on the **DUPE** dataset as it was complete.

 ## Overview of the DADA2 Workflow
 \label{sec.dada2}

-DADA2 [@callahan_dada2_2016] is a pipeline
+DADA2 [@callahan_dada2_2016] is a pipeline used to clean and annotate the genomic data coming from a population.
+It uses R and it sufficiently light to run on a laptop.

-used to clean and annotate the genomic data coming from a population which can run on a laptop using R (see @cabral_microbiomemetagenome_2017 for more details).
-The workflow illustrated in Figure \ref{dada2} is a generic one and an example can be found in the appendix (see Section \ref{sec.appendix.dada2}).
+Figure \ref{dada2} shows the generic workflow of DADA2.
+I adpated the implementation given by @cabral_microbiomemetagenome_2017 to use it on the **DUPE** dataset.
+The code can be found in the appendix (see Section \ref{sec.appendix.dada2}).

 ![DADA2 Workflow (from @cabral_microbiomemetagenome_2017)\label{dada2}](img/workflow.png)